ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

   \subsection rulextract_commands Running Commands

-  In the remainder of this tutorial, it is assumed that commands are run from the `demo-files` directory.
+  In the remainder of this tutorial, it is assumed that commands are run from the `$DEMO` directory.
+Please change to that
+  directory:

+      cd $DEMO

   All commands look like:

        $HADOOP_ROOT/bin/hadoop jar $RULEXTRACTJAR class args

   where `class` is a particular java class with a main method and `args` are the command line arguments.
 We use [JCommander](http://jcommander.org/)